chrisme86/mplex-demo-app/Readme.md

       tools like Postman or Swagger-UI can be used to test the emulator’s API.
 We’ve effectively externalized the device commands as a service API, which is easier to work with than an opaque WebSocket protocol.
 Additionally, we let Spring handle a lot of work (threads, JSON binding, error handling via exceptions), so we write less custom code.

-**device (deprecated)**

-- This is a shared module that acts as an interface between the software (client) and the actual or simulated hardware ( emulator).
-- this is replaced by the `client-api` module as it makes use of Spring Boot features like REST and WebSocket for communication, which is more suitable for the current architecture.
-- In the device module the websocket connection handled both commands and events.

 ## Current State